 Do some research and track your data to see which pins are trending.
 You must have an eye to know what your next pins should be that will provide your business with opportunities to soar.
 Think about seasonal content that you have and how you can market that in different ways on Pinterest for business growth.

 Make sure to run timely searches focusing on keywords and keyphrases and create pins accordingly.
-Include those keywords within your title and descriptions you write so that your business becomes more visible.
+Include those keywords within your title and the descriptions you write so that your business becomes more visible.
 This will help teachers find your amazing advice and resources to meet their needs!

 Pinterest ads incorporate paid promoted pins, which means that you are paying for your pin to reach out to more and more users.
 This feature allows you to customize and geographically target your audience, thereby augmenting your reach.
 This strategy can work in your favor, but make sure you do some research and track your data.
 I don't want you tossing your hard-earned money into the wind!